ER-95/odin_project/README.md

 * variables declared within a function are local to that function - variables defined outside of a function are available and editable globally
     * similarly, if a variable exists globally but we define it inside a function with `let` or similar, the global value remains ignored and unedited

-* we can edit an argument that's been passed to a function, for example to emphasise text (e.g. `function showMessage(from, text){from = '*' + from+ '*';}`)
+* we can edit an argument that's been passed to a function, for example to emphasise text (e.g. `function showMessage(from, text){from = '*' + from + '*' + text;}` will italicise the original `from` value)

-* you can define a default value (i.e. the value used if no argument is given) by putting `=` and then the default string or value after the parameter - we can also set a default value to be another function, so that if no parameter is given for X, we call a different function instead
+* you can define a default value in a function (i.e. the value used if no argument is given) by putting `=` and then the default string or value after the parameter - we can also set a default value to be another function, so that if no parameter is given for X, we call a different function instead

 * calling `return` without a value causes a function to exit immediately